resteasy/resteasy.github.io/_posts/2020-07-14-blog-microprofile-config-outOfBox.md

 variable for filter parameter, aquarium, to show the properties are registered in ConfigSources, SysPropConfigSource and EnvConfigSource.

-Stop Wildfly.
+Stop WildFly.
 Set the environment variable.
 ````
 export aquarium="tank equipment"
 ````
-Start Wildfly using a system variable.
+Start WildFly using a system variable.
 ````
 ./bin/standalone.sh -Daquarium="Tropical Pets"
 ````